Updated July 2, 2020

 Please talk to site staff if you have any safety concerns.

+The State Historic Sites are open to the public and working to create a safe and enjoyable environment.
 Select state historic sites have reopened with limited capacity, with some closed due to construction and other improvement projects.
 Please check our historic sites page before you visit for the latest information.

 When you visit a site, you will notice some changes.